Skip to main content

 Main aims for digital connectivity development

 The government of the Republic of Croatia adopted the National Plan for Broadband Development 2021-2027 in March 2021.
-The plan responds to the European Gigabit Society objectives 2025, partially the 2030 digital targets and the 5G for Europe Action Plan.
 The Croatian plan aims to provide connectivity with download speeds of at least 100 Mbps to all households, while providing government offices and public buildings such as schools and health facilities with symmetric connections of at least 1 Gbps.
 It also seeks 5G networks in all main cities and towns and along major highways.

 The Digital Croatia Strategy until 2032, a multi-sectoral strategic planning act, was approved in 2022 and sets the following main strategic objectives: